jrp244/byu-cs324/lab-socket-hunt/README.md

    1 through 3; for op-codes 0 and 4, it exists but can be ignored.
  - Bytes `n + 4` - `n + 7`: These bytes, an `unsigned int` in network byte
-   order, is the nonce, whose value, plus 1, should be returned in every communication back to the director.
+   order, is the nonce, whose value, plus 1, should be returned in every communication back to the server.
 In the case of op-code 4, this field is ignored.

 ## Directions Request